raphaelsenn/PPO/README.md

 * BipedalWalker-v3 (proprioceptive states, continuous action space)

-* CarRacing-v3 (visual states, continuous action space)

-The shaded region represents the standard deviation of the average evaluation over 2 trials (across 2 different seeds).
+The shaded region represents the standard deviation of the average evaluation over 10 trials (across 10 different seeds).
 Curves are smoothed with an average filter.

 *Note: This repository implements PPO for discrete and continuous action spaces.
 It also supports parallelization.*